Linden, New South Wales: Description and history

 The railway station at Linden was built in 1874 and was named after Linden Lodge, the home built in 1865 by local businessman William Jolley Henderson.
 Linden was originally known as Seventeen Mile Hollow because of its location 17 miles (27.35 km) from the Nepean River.
 It was originally the location of a tollhouse erected in 1849 and demolished in the 1860s during the construction of the railway.

 The village is near the grave of John Donohoe, a road-gang convict who died on 25 June 1837.
 It is also near Caley's Repulse, a mound of rocks in the shape of a pyramid that was believed to have been constructed by Aborigines.
 However, some sources maintain that this is a fallacy and that the pile of rocks actually date back to 1912, when a group from the Royal Australian Historical Society made a pile of rocks in the wrong place.
 Other nearby attractions include King's Cave and Linden Observatory.

 Linden Creek, which carves a deep valley on the north side of Linden, is a major tributary of the Grose River.

+Transport

+Blue Mountains Transit operates two bus routes via Linden: